ModusCreateOrg/genus/md/DEVELOPING.md

 ```

 ### Raspberry Pi

-Genus is tested on Raspbian Stretch (9.6) on the Raspberry Pi 2B+ and 3B+.
+Genus runs on Raspbian Stretch (9.6) on the Raspberry Pi 2B+ and 3B+.
 You will need about 2GB of space in /tmp and about 2GB of space in /home to build this.

 The game will run very slowly without enabling the OpenGL desktop driver.
 You can enable it by running `sudo raspbi-config` and choosing _Advanced Options / GL Driver / GL (Full KMS)_.
-See this site for complete instructions: https://eltechs.com/how-to-enable-opengl-on-raspberry-pi/
+The game will run very slowly without enabling the OpenGL desktop driver.
+You can enable it by running `sudo raspbi-config` and choosing _Advanced Options / GL Driver / GL (Full KMS)_.
+See this site for complete instructions:  [https://eltechs.com/how-to-enable-opengl-on-raspberry-pi/](https://eltechs.com/how-to-enable-opengl-on-raspberry-pi/).

 The `build.sh` script will download all development dependencies, including `libsdl2-dev`, `libsdl2-image-dev`, development tools including `g++`, and will install `cmake` from source.